Henry-Research/EFEMP1_GTEx_eQTL/StepByStep_guide.md

 cd path/to/your/raw_data_directory

-This sets your working directory for the macOS terminal to the location of the NCBI_SNP_EFEMP1.vcf file
+This code sets your working directory on the macOS terminal to the location of the NCBI_SNP_EFEMP1.vcf file on your comnputer

 b.
 Extract the relevant SNP information for the EFEMP1 gene from the NCBI genome wide SNP data